freemyipod/wInd3x/README.md

 With bRequestType == 0x20 and wIndex == 6 we directly jump to code execution at the SETUP packet.

 This Bootroom does not have a VTable which can be easily hooked to override functions to provide Haxed DFU functionality.
-Another way needs to be found.
+However, an 'OnImage' function pointer is present in the State structure, which we override with our own code (copied to carved out SRAM).
+This code reimplements the bare minimum of the hooked function, without calling any decryption/verification code on the header/body.

 Nano 6G and 7G
 --------------